|obert W. Strauss (March 1879 - Nov 9. 1940)|

 Brothers & Sisters:

-After graduating from Chattanooga's Baylor's school he went on to Lehigh university (Class of '04) to study mining engineering.
-Robert aka 'Shorty' was a member of the Mandolin Club (playing first mandolin) and soon became interested in theatricals in stead of rocks and minerals.
+He attended Second District school, City High and Chattanooga's Baylor's University school.
+While in school, young Strauss directed and had leading roles in The Guilded Fool, and in Charlie's Aunt, both of which were extremely popular.
+He went on on to Lehigh university (Class of '04) to study mining engineering.
+Robert aka "Shorty" was not only member of the dramatic club but also the Mandolin Club (playing first mandolin) and soon became too interested in theatricals instead of rocks and minerals.
+He once was employee in the Southern Express company's local office in Chattanooga.

 After he left Lehigh he went to New York in 1903,